outl1ne/create-frontend/readme.md

 ## Usage

-1. Install the toolkit globally: `npm install -g @optimistdigital/frontend`
+1. Install the toolkit globally: `npm install -g
+   @optimistdigital/create-frontend`
-2. Type `od-create-frontend` in your project root and follow the instructions
+2. Type `create-frontend` in your project root and follow the instructions

 ### CLI